MoniaMG/MoniaMG/README.md

 💡 I’m currently learning a lot about documenting APIs.
 If you have or are gaining expertise in that field and would like to exchange and/or share views on API doc, I'd be most interested.

-🧲 I'm looking for projects to join and help with creating or maintaning some doc.
+🧲 I'm also looking for projects to join and help with creating or maintaining some doc.